mosco98/devExtension/README.md

 # devExtension
-A Chrome extension built for developers with customized search engines and daily posts from the best communities
+A Chrome extension built for developers with customized search engines and daily posts from the best dev communities